TNTurnerLab/fitDNM/README.md

 ### Example setups
 __Running an example analysis on the hs737 enhancer from Padhi et al 2020__ (https://www.biorxiv.org/content/10.1101/2020.08.28.270751v1):
-After cloning the repository from github using `git clone https://github.com/TNTurnerLab/fitDNM.git` and creating the CADD_scores directory and downloading all files, please create a directory within `input_data` called `variants` to hold your variant call file.
+After cloning the repository from github using `git clone https://github.com/TNTurnerLab/fitDNM.git` and creating the CADD_scores directory and downloading all files and place your variant call file within the `variants` directory inside of input data.
 The directory set up should then resemble the one below, where the `.` represents the parent directory `fitDNM`

 ```
 .